-!>

 The 'boneyards' where bones of the remains of whales, etc. are discarded

 The famed 'bone yards' of Gambell.
-Two 'bone yard' areas exist - one to the
+Three main 'bone yard' areas exist - one to the south of the village,

-birds that find shelter and sometimes food while on their journey to the arctic.
+find shelter and sometimes food while on their journey to their arctic breeding grounds.

 Tundra landscape scattered with small pools from melting snow